 A growing market means growing demands and requirements.
 Cloud providers will need to come up with more capable platforms that can store, ingest, process and return the necessary data streams all in real time.
 Even so, the hardware for doing all this will continue to evolve and get better, bigger and more capable, but that doesn’t necessarily mean it’s going to be efficient.

-Think: trying to deliver a personalized ad to a customer after they’ve left the channel you’re targeting.
+Think: trying to deliver a personalised ad to a customer after they’ve left the channel you’re targeting.
 Or, better yet: an autonomous smart vehicle that is feeding relational data to a remote system and waiting for a response or key insight.
-Most of the brands and organizations feeding data into the system only have a small window to work with, so efficiency and speed are crucial.
+Most of the brands and organisations feeding data into the system only have a small window to work with, so efficiency and speed are crucial.